lemberg/obd2-swift-lib/README.md

         }
 ```

-#### What to do for getting a response not once?
+#### Ok, but what about monitoring?

 You can still use requests for doing this.
 There is a method `request(repeat:)` wich will send a request to OBD repeatedly.

  ```swift
       obd.request(repeat: Command.Mode01.pid(number: 12))